 Larger groups of 10-15 people can directly negotiate with owners to rent the whole boat, as well as arrange catering on board.

 Cartagena hosts festivals all year long, both during the day as well as the evenings.

-For example, Cartagena’s classical and electronic (called “Storyland”) music festivals are in January, Colombia’s movie festival and “Hay Festival” (a book festival) is in February, and the Miss Colombia contest is in March.
+For example, Cartagena’s classical and electronic (called “Storyland”) music festivals are in January, Colombia’s movie festival and “Hay Festival” (a book festival) are in January, and the Miss Colombia contest is in November.

 There are also festivals nearby, such as the Carnavales de Barranquilla, which takes place end of February and is just an hour drive north-bound.

 From Cartagena's Old Town to the top of San Lazaro hill, here are the top things you should see and do.

 Cali wears the title ‘world capital of salsa’ with aplomb.
 Traditional bars brim with passionate locals whose blood pulsates salsa rhythms.
 Get ready to fall in love.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote

 Whats the dress like?
 I've heard people dress to impress....while i dont dress like a slob, i also dont want to wear long pants/shirts to place thats very hot.

 Also, is it Salsa dancing at most bars/clubs?